benhansen-io/benhansen.io/content/toy-with-an-sdk/index.md

 * Flipper Zero but for kids and learning not security hacking
 * Stream Deck without the LCD but with a battery and Wifi

+A year ago, we started marketing boppo getting ready for a crowdfunding.
+We collected 10,000 emails and 900 $1 reservations for about $14,000 in ads.

- Our project is on [Kickstarter].
+ Our project is now live on [Kickstarter].
 If what I am working on interests you, we would [love your support][Kickstarter].
+If there is anything about this project that you would like to hear more about please [let me know](mailto:ben@boppo.com).
 <a href="https://www.kickstarter.com/projects/boppo/boppo-the-screenless-tablet?ref=7dg1xx">
 <img style="border: solid black 1px; width: 100%; max-width: 800px" src="/toy-with-an-sdk/Kickstarter_Screenshot.webp">
 </a>